-III.
+VI.
 RESULTS AND PARTNERSHIPS

-Result: Education facility reconstructed, with a strong emphasis on sustainability, inclusiveness, and environmental protection and quality of education environment improved.
+Result: Education facilities repaired and/or reconstructed, with a strong emphasis on sustainability, inclusiveness, and environmental protection and quality of education environment improved.

-The objective of this result is to support enhancing education infrastructure of Iliria 9-year schools in Fushe-Kruje damaged by the earthquake of November 26, 2019.
-Design reviews, seismic, environmental and safety assessment, or other analysis for ground conditions and construction supervision will also be supported under this component.
-Education facility to be reconstructed will satisfy all applicable EU standards in construction field, especially Eurocode 8 as well as Albanian regulations and codes for seismic safety, land use planning, energy efficiency, fire, safety at workplace, access for people with disabilities and so on as well as all standards related with the materials to be used.
-Building up-to-standard and safe education facility will result in avoiding the creation of new risks and serve the purpose of long-term risk reduction in education facility buildings.
+Through this project, support will be provided to enhance education infrastructure of three education facilities in Durrës Municipality damaged by the earthquake of November 26, 2019, specifically one kindergarten, one 9 - year school and one joint school.

+Education facilities to be reconstructed and/or repaired will satisfy all applicable EU standards in construction field, especially Eurocode 8 as well as Albanian regulations and codes for seismic safety, land use planning, energy efficiency, fire, safety at workplace, access for people with disabilities and so on as well as all standards related with the materials to be used.
+Building up-to-standard and safe education facilities will result in avoiding the creation of new risks and serve the purpose of long-term risk reduction in education facilities buildings.
 The disaster-resilient and modern facility will also contribute to a better education environment.
 Sustainable construction methods will be employed aiming at reducing energy consumption and waste; creating an environmentally friendly environment; and protecting the natural environment.

-An expedited procurement process will identify the specialized company that will prepare the technical designs for the education facility targeted under the project.
-All reconstruction works will be implemented in full compliance with national legislation and Eurocode 8, and using the Building Back Better (BBB) principles.
-The contractor will be guided and trained to use the EU standards on safety at workplace.
+A procurement process will identify the specialized company that will prepare the technical designs for the education facility targeted under the project.
+All repair and/or reconstruction works will be implemented in full compliance with national legislation and Eurocode 8, and using the Building Back Better (BBB) principles.
+Contractors will be guided and trained to use the EU standards on safety at workplace.
 Local governments as well will need to be trained to ensure maintenance, operational safety and sustainability.

-UNDP will proceed with the development of the required technical designs for the new education facility.
+UNDP will proceed with the development of the required technical designs for these education facilities.
 This will be followed by obtaining the relevant technical endorsement by the Institute of Construction that regulates the approval of designs of all public buildings post 26 November earthquake.
-The recommendation of the designer for repairing or rebuilding the school will be assessed by the Institute of Construction which will recommend on the most feasible way to complete the project, though repair or reconstruction.
 The Municipality will endorse the decision by approving the construction permits, including the assurance regarding land ownership, before any construction works starts.
+A Memorandum of Understanding will be signed with Municipality of Durres, to clearly define roles and responsibilities.

-Before handing over the reconstructed education facility to the respective authorities, a process of testing and commissioning will be undertaken.
+Before handing over the repaired and/or reconstructed education facilities to the respective authorities, a process of testing and commissioning will be undertaken.
 In addition, quality assurance process will be undertaken, and relevant authorities will be trained on maintenance of the facilities.